 (d) The land bank must thirty days prior to the commencement of any foreclosure action provide to the municipality a list of liens to be foreclosed.
 The municipality may, at its sole option and discretion, repurchase a lien or liens on the foreclosure list from the land bank.
 The repurchase price shall be the amount of the lien or liens plus any accrued interest and collection fees incurred by the land bank.
 The land bank shall provide the foreclosure list to the municipality, along with the applicable repurchase price of each lien, by certified mail, and the municipality shall have thirty days from receipt to notify the land bank of its option to purchase one or more of the liens.
 If the municipality opts to purchase the lien, it shall provide payment within thirty days of receipt of the repurchase price of said lien or liens.
-If the municipality shall fail to opt to repurchase the lien or liens the land bank shall have the right to commence a foreclosure action immediately.
+If the municipality shall have the right to commence a foreclosure action immediately.